EgeAytin/express-cookies/README.md

 # Express Cookie
 Check out the article for the full explanation.
-[JWT Authentication React](https://www.permify.co/post/jwt-authentication-react).
+[Cookie Management in ExpressJS to authenticate users.](https://www.permify.co/post/cookie-management-react).

 ## Available Scripts